EIN1004 : Understanding Business Growth

 Aims

 Management and marketing is typically practiced so business growth and enterprise can occur.
-This module introduces students to business growth and entrepreneurship.
-It considers how marketing and management theories and practices relate to business growth.
-It does this by addressing a number of key social-scientific questions linked to business growth, of relevance to future marketers and managers, which students engage with at the level of assessment.
-Specifically, key questions taught are:
+This module introduces students to business growth and entrepreneurship and allow developing critical thinking grounded in different disciplines.
+As a main theme, it considers how marketing and management theories and practices relate to business growth.
+It does this by addressing a number of key social-scientific questions linked to business growth, of relevance to future marketers and managers.
+The module integrate multidisciplinary perspective where additionally to marketing and management theories the content would allow students to understand business growth within psychology, anthropology, and criminology debates.

 Outline Of Syllabus